 In this case, the user would hold on to the ETH they tried to send, but their 20,000 gas units would be lost because the EVM consumed it trying to complete the failed transaction.

 What Is the Benefit of a Gas Fee?

-Another benefit of an adequate ETH Gas fee is that it ensures a transaction will be accepted by the network.
-Too low of a fee can result in a transaction being rejected, in which case a user could lose the Gas they spent and not have their transaction go through.
+Another benefit of an adequate ETH gas fee is that it ensures a transaction will be accepted by the network.
+A too-low fee can result in a transaction being rejected, in which case a user could lose the gas they spent and not have their transaction go through.

 Reducing ETH Gas Costs

 Developers hoped that the London Upgrade might reduce gas costs, but so far the data doesn’t support this.